Suburban Commando

 Suburban Commando is a 1991 American science fiction action comedy film directed by Burt Kennedy, produced by Howard Gottfried, and written by Frank Cappello.
 The film stars Hulk Hogan, Christopher Lloyd, Shelley Duvall, and Larry Miller.
-Additionally, a young Elisabeth Moss briefly appears in her film debut.
+Additionally, a young Elisabeth Moss briefly appears in her film debut, as does Mark Calaway.

 The film was originally titled Urban Commando, and was intended for Danny DeVito and Arnold Schwarzenegger.
 When these two opted to make Twins (1988), the script was bought by New Line Cinema as the follow-up to another Hulk Hogan film, No Holds Barred.

+In the film, an extraterrestrial warrior botches a part of his mission.
+He is subsequently instructed to take a vacation, and causes damages to his own control systems while reacting in frustration.
+He crash-lands on planet Earth, and finds himself stranded there until his spaceship recharges itself.
+He unintentionally gets his new landlords involved in conflicts with his foes.

 Plot

 Interstellar warrior Shep Ramsey (Hulk Hogan) is on a mission to capture intergalactic despot General Suitor (William Ball).
-The general has kidnapped President Hashina, the ruler of an entire planet.
+The general has kidnapped planetary ruler President Hashina.
 Shep boards Suitor's flagship but is unable to rescue Hashina, who is killed by Suitor.
 Wounded by Hashina in the process, Suitor transforms into a berserk reptilian creature (Frank Welker).
 Shep barely escapes, but is able to blow up the ship as he does so.

 Due to his failure to save the President, Shep's superior officer suggests that he is "stressed out" and should take a vacation.
-Annoyed, Shep accidentally smashes his control systems and is forced to crash land on Earth, where he realizes he will have to stay until his spaceship repairs itself.
-Shep has little knowledge of Earth's customs, and his temper and sense of justice cause problems with everyone he meets, especially a mime artist he tries to help in various comical fashions, such as freeing him from his "invisible box".
+Annoyed, Shep accidentally smashes his control systems and is forced to crash-land on Earth, where he will have to stay until his spaceship has repaired itself.
+Shep has little knowledge of Earth's customs, and his temper and sense of justice cause problems with the people he meets, especially a mime artist he tries to help in various comical fashions.

 Charlie Wilcox (Christopher Lloyd) is a weak-willed architect working for the fawning and hypocritical Adrian Beltz (Larry Miller).
-His wife Jenny (Shelley Duvall) unsuccessfully encourages him to stand up for himself and tells Charlie to ask Beltz for a raise since the bills are now very expensive.
-Charlie goes to Beltz to ask for a raise, but he chickens out.
+His wife Jenny (Shelley Duvall) unsuccessfully encourages him to stand up for himself and unsuccessfully tells Charlie to ask Beltz for a raise.
 In order to help out financially, she rents out Charlie's hobby shed as a vacation cabin, which Shep leases.
 Shep's appearance and behavior make Charlie nervous, and he begins to spy on his guest.
-He soon discovers Shep's advanced equipment and begins experimenting with it, not knowing that the power sources are traceable and its whereabouts tracked by Suitor's men.
-They send a pair of intergalactic bounty hunters after Shep.
+He soon discovers Shep's advanced equipment and begins experimenting with it, not knowing that the power sources are traceable.
+Its whereabouts are tracked by Suitor's men, who send a pair of intergalactic bounty hunters Knuckles and Hutch after Shep.
 Shep also requires several rare crystals to fix his ship, the closest samples of which can be found in Beltz's office.
 Charlie helps Shep get into his boss's office during a company party before the bounty hunters corner them.
 After winning a furious fight, Shep and Charlie head home to repair the ship.